exercism/python/concepts/function-arguments/introduction.md

 ## Positional Arguments

-Positional arguments are for parameters defined without a [default argument][default arguments].
+Positional arguments are values passed to a function in the same order as the parameters which bind to them.
-Positional arguments can optionally be called by their name.
+Positional arguments can optionally be called by using their name.

 Following is an example of positional arguments being called by position and by their name: